devendranaga/linux-systems-programming-with-c/eighth_chapter.md

 * Very simple root file system and provides easy access to the development and test.
 * Some missing components that are needed for the production systems (such as CLI, Clean web-interface, one click setup, customization etc).
 Each vendor implements their own production features to release in the market.
 * Has a very versatile and modular build system.
 Sometimes it is hard to program the build Makefile, but most of the time a copy and paste of a sample Makefile would do the trick.
+* The packaging system allows to configure the final software image on to the embedded device allowing it to selectively add or delete software components in the image.
-* Allows generation of a firmware image to many target variants: X86, ARM, MIPS, PPC etc. Supports many hardware: Gateworks, i.MX, Broadcom, Marvell etc.
+* Allows generation of a firmware image to many target variants: X86, ARM, MIPS, PPC etc. Supports many hardware platforms: Gateworks, i.MX, Broadcom, Marvell etc.
 * Allows creation of an SDK for other developers to use and program the system very simply without downloading everything that OpenWRT offers.
 * Contains `.config` the single configuration file that contains all the build system information including the kernel, root file system and any other packages.
 Can be changed by hand or via the `make menuconfig` command.
 * A single `make` command or a `make V=99` command would perform the build towards generating the target firmware.
 The `V=99` is to verbosely build the firmware image.